EpiceneDev/Graphs/projects/adventure/README.md

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?

+'''
+ANSWER: The paths are not weighted.
+If it were, could use Dijkstra's algorithm to find shortest path. otherwise would need to find nearest nodes and remap the entire graph with weights according to distance.
+ Than could use Dijkstra's algorithm to solve.
+ '''

 My best path is 957 moves.
 Can you find a shorter path?